yrahul3910/video-sharing-site/README.md

 * [Video Directory Structure](#video-directory-structure)

 # Setup
+## Package Manager
+Yarn is the package manager of choice.
 To use this repository, run `yarn` to install all required packages.

+## Front End Libraries
 The code uses [jQuery](www.jquery.com) and [Materialize CSS](www.materializecss.com).

+## Frameworks
-This project is configured with Babel and Webpack for transpiling code to vanilla JS.
+React is used for building the front end.
+The project is configured with Babel and Webpack for transpiling code to vanilla JS.

+Express is the web server used in the back end, which uses Node.js.

+## Routing
 React-Router v4's `HashRouter` is used for client-side routing.
 The server doesn't handle dynamic requests, and only implements the API request handling.

+## Database
+MariaDB (MySQL) is used as the database. `Creating_DB.sql` is initially run to set up the database.
 All database queries are separated into `db.js`.
-The server uses this to perform queries and get results. `express-session` is used for session management, along with JWTs.
+The server uses this to perform queries and get results.

 ## Environment Variables
 The `.env` file should contain the following variables: